Categories for the Description of Works of Art: Core categories

+Influence

+CDWA is a basis for other metadata standards, such as VRA Core, Object ID, CDWA Lite, and Cataloging Cultural Objects (CCO).

+Multiple museum databases and online projects use CDWA, for example, Consortium for the Computer Interchange of Museum Information's Cultural Heritage Information Online project and Museum Loan Network Directory.

 CDWA Lite

-ARTstor, the J. Paul Getty Trust, and RLG Programs/OCLC have worked together to develop an XML schema to describe cultural materials and their surrogates to provide an easier and more sustainable model for contributing to union resources.
-This initiative was driven by the absence of a data content standard specifically designed for unique cultural works, and a technical format for expressing this data in a machine-readable format.
+CDWA Lite is an XML schema created by ARTstor, the J. Paul Getty Trust, and RLG Programs/OCLC to describe core records for works of art and material culture based on CDWA and the Cataloging Cultural Objects (CCO) content standard.
+The schema was created because of the absence of a data content standard specifically designed for unique cultural works and a technical format for expressing this data in a machine-readable format.

-CDWA Lite is an XML schema to describe core records for works of art and material culture based on CDWA and the Cataloging Cultural Objects (CCO) content standard.
 CDWA Lite records are intended for contribution to union catalogs and other repositories using the Open Archives Initiative (OAI) harvesting protocol.
 The CDWA Lite schema has been enlarged and integrated into the Lightweight Information Describing Objects (LIDO) schema, which is available on the CIDOC site.

+According to Museum Computer Network 2007 conference report, Victoria and Albert Museum and Metropolitan Museum of Art used CDWA Lite in their information systems.

+Cataloging example

+The following table shows the example of using CDWA to describe a work.